tessguefen/Waitlist/README.md

 - [Waitlist_Load_Query](#Waitlist_Load_Query)
 	- Use this to load in all the waitlist users.
 - [Waitlist_Trigger_All](#Waitlist_Trigger_All)
-	- This will run a function to trigger any waitlst emails, that need to be sent.
+	- This will run a function to trigger any waitlist emails, that need to be sent.
 - [Waitlist_Load_Email](#Waitlist_Load_Email)
 	- Load the Waitlists for a specific Email